Swirrl/grafter-docs/_howto/921_pipeline.md

 ### Parse CSV and header

+The whole code will be in a src/cmd-line/pipeline.clj file.
 First step is to parse the csv and drop the header:

 {% highlight clojure %}